T. J. Carter (defensive lineman): New Orleans Saints

 Near the end of August, Carter was signed by the New Orleans Saints, but was later released on September 5 as part of the final roster cuts.

 Pittsburgh Steelers

 In April 2021, he was signed by the Pittsburgh Steelers.
 He made only one tackle in preaseason, and was released as part of roster cuts on August 28, 2021.

 Michigan Panthers

-Carter was selected in the 24th round of the 2022 USFL Draft by the Michigan Panthers, the first defensive tackle selected.
+Carter was selected in the 24th round of the 2022 USFL draft by the Michigan Panthers, the first defensive tackle selected.
 He appeared in nine games for the Panthers, missing only one, and posted 24 tackles along with 2.5 sacks.

 New Orleans Saints (second stint)

 After the USFL season ended, Carter was signed back into the NFL by the New Orleans Saints on August 9, 2022, becoming the fourth Panther to receive an NFL contract.
 He was released six days later.

 Los Angeles Rams

 On August 16, 2022, Carter was claimed off waivers by the Los Angeles Rams.
 Carter was waived at the Rams' final roster cuts, and was afterwards re-signed as a member of the practice squad.
 He was elevated to the active roster for their Week 13 game against the Seattle Seahawks, and made his NFL debut in the loss, appearing on six snaps.
 He signed a reserve/futures contract on January 9, 2023.

-Carter is not to be confused with the defensive back T. J. Carter, who also played with the Rams in 2022.
+He was waived on August 29, 2023.